mjrgh/PinscapePico/ButtonLatencyTester2/README.md

 This is purely a choice on the Windows side, and has nothing at all to do with the subject device, which only thinks in terms of keyboard or joystick/gamepad input at the USB level.
-If the device provides keyboard input, you can use RawInput or DirectInput interchangeably.
+If the device provides keyboard input, you can use Raw Input or DirectInput interchangeably.

 Raw Input is always selected by default.
 To use DirectInput instead, specify `--api directinput` on the command line.